 Other venues and projects include CIC organisation Breathing Space (a retreat centre for women) Kinda Village (a growing community in the beautiful landscape of South Wales, and Kinda Place ‘Preston Sands Hotel’ an ETHICAL and community based hotel in Devon.

 We made the bouquets big, bright, oversized and extravagant, with tons of mixed colourful ribbon handles.
 The flower crowns worked great with the bouquets, and if it’s festival-themed, there has to be some crown-wearing!
-Wild flowers were definitely ideal for this shoot, and this tends to be a natural choice by couples, particularly for this venue, as well as those looking for a festival vibe wedding.
+Wild flowers were definitely ideal for this styled shoot, and this tends to be a natural choice by couples, particularly for this venue, as well as those looking for a festival vibe wedding.
 The British grown and whimsical style flowers included the quirky craspedia (yellow balls), daisies, and the unusual textured burgundy amaranthus – were ideal choices within the mixed bouquets.

 Props were themed with ribbon bunting, pink flamingos, painted welcome signs, bright mixed coloured jam jars with woolly ball trimming, festival flags, flower crowns, playful stationary (cut out place names) and more, we felt the brighter the better!

 We decided against a traditional wedding cake cutting.
 It didn’t seem to fit the theme so we hired a fabulous doughnut wall.